The Verde Island Passage

 The Philippines has a complicated geological background, having been once divided into three distinct regions scattered across the Pacific Ocean.
 Over millions of years, these regions came together via plate tectonics, acting as life rafts for all kinds of species.
 Thus, the oceans of the Philippines are a collection of three different geologic histories.

-Why protect
+Why protect the VIP?

 Millions of People Rely on the VIP